 The Reuter House, Henriksgatan 9, Åbo

-Renovation of the Reuter House started in May 2016, and the completion date is estimated to be in May 2017.
-The so-called Reuter House, which stands at the corner of Henriksgatan and Domkyrkogatan, was built in 1861–1863 for the then Court of Appeal President, Carl Procopé.
+Renovation of the Reuter House started in May 2016, and it was completed in Fall 2017.
+The so-called Reuter House, which stands at the corner of Henriksgatan and Domkyrkogatan, was built in 1861–1863 for the Court of Appeal President, Carl Procopé.
 This residential building was designed by the Swedish-born architect Georg Theodor Chiewitz and his colleague Frans Lüchou.
 The Foundation bought the building in the early 1920s, and it has since housed the Åbo Akademi Business School, the Course Book Library and the Faculty of Theology, among others.

 Properties for rent